 In 2017 the inclusion of theoretically calculated structures started.
 For theoretical structures the focus lies on structures that were either not measured, or not fully determined yet.
 All theoretical structures in ICSD are taken from peer-reviewed journals.

-In 2018 we started to include metal-organic structures in ICSD.
+In 2018 we started to include metal-organic structures into ICSD.
 The decisive criterion for inclusion in ICSD here is a known application or a relevant material property in a typical inorganic area.

 In general only structures are covered which can be depicted completely in three dimensions.
 In consequence there are no modulated structures, no polytypes, no quasicrystals, and no structures from thin film layers.